mre/mre.github.io.v2/blog/2017-obsolete.md

 }
 ```

-I could have used one of the existing Rust Github clients, but I decided to write a simple function to send the status code.
+I could have used one of the existing Rust Github clients, but I decided to write a simple function to update the pull request status code.

 ```rust